Deep Reinforcement Learning, Decision Making, and Control

 Decision making and control problems lack the close supervision present in more classic deep learning applications, and present a number of challenges that necessitate new algorithmic developments.
 In this tutorial, we will cover the foundational theory of reinforcement and optimal control as it relates to deep reinforcement learning, discuss a number of recent results on extending deep learning into decision making and control, including model-based algorithms, imitation learning, and inverse reinforcement learning, and explore the frontiers and limitations of current deep reinforcement learning algorithms.

 Sergey Levine is an Assistant Professor in the Department of Electrical Engineering and Computer Sciences at UC Berkeley.
-In his research, I focus on the intersection between control and machine learning, with the aim of developing algorithms and techniques that can endow machines with the ability to autonomously acquire the skills for executing complex tasks.
+His research focuses on the intersection between control and machine learning, with the aim of developing algorithms and techniques that can endow machines with the ability to autonomously acquire the skills for executing complex tasks.
 In particular, he is interested in how learning can be used to acquire complex behavioral skills, in order to endow machines with greater autonomy and intelligence.

 Chelsea Finn is a PhD student at UC Berkeley and part of Berkeley AI Research (BAIR).
 Her research is at the intersection of machine learning, perception, and control for robotics.
 In particular, she is interested in how learning algorithms can enable robots to autonomously acquire complex sensorimotor skills.
 She received her Bachelors in EECS at MIT, and has also spent time working at Google Brain.